-The House Judiciary Committee will have a public hearing Wednesday into the impeachment inquiry of President Donald Trump.
+Wednesday, the House Judiciary Committee held a public hearing Wednesday into the impeachment inquiry of President Donald Trump.

 Tuesday, Democrats released the House Intelligence Committee's impeachment report written by Adam Schiff, Chairman of the House Permanent Select Committee on Intelligence, which stated: "President Trump’s scheme subverted U.S. foreign policy toward Ukraine and undermined national security in favor of two politically motivated investigations that would help his presidential reelection campaign."